-1. Approval of Material - Approval of the Fabricator is required prior to the start of fabrication.
+- 1. Approval of Material In accordance with Standard Specifications Section 1-06 approval of the Fabricator is required prior to the start of fabrication.
 The Fabricator will be approved by the Qualified Products List or Request for Approval of Material DOT Form 350-071.
 Be certain to verify that the product is in fact qualified for its intended use and the product is listed under the appropriate specification.
 Materials used within the fabricated item do not require approval through the Project Engineer office.
 Provide the Fabrication Inspection Office with a copy of the Qualified Products Page or Request for Approval of Material listing the Fabricator.
-Review of the Contract Special Provisions is necessary to determine if special qualifications or testing is required for approval of the fabricator.
+Review of the Contract Special Provisions is necessary to determine if special qualifications or testing is required for approval of the fabricator. - 2.
+Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071. - 3.
+Acceptance - Precast Concrete Manholes, Catch Basins, Inlets, Drywells, Steel and Concrete Risers Greater than 4 inches Acceptance shall be a "WSDOT INSPECTED" Stamp (Figure 9-3).
+An "F" or "D" will be stamped to indicate the steel or iron is of foreign or domestic origin.

-- 2. Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071. - 3.
-Acceptance Acceptance shall be a "WSDOT INSPECTED" Stamp (Figure 9-3).
-An "F" or "D" will be stamped to indicate the steel or iron is of foreign or domestic origin. - 4.
+- Steel Risers less than 4 inches Acceptance shall be by a Manufacturer's Certificate of Compliance in accordance with Section 9-1.4D. - Concrete Risers less than 4 inches Visual Acceptance in accordance with Section 9-1.4C. - 4.
 Field Inspection Field verify per Section 9-1.5.
 Check for "WSDOT INSPECTED" Stamp (Figure 9-3) and the "F" or "D" Stamp for foreign or domestic steel and document it. - 5.
 Specification Requirements See Standard Specifications Section 7-05 and 9-05.50(2), 9-05.50(3), 9-05.50(4), and 9-05.50(5).
 Review contract documents to determine if supplemental specifications apply. - 6.
 Other Requirements Certification of Material Origin will be the responsibility of the Materials Fabrication Inspector as defined in Section 9-2.1A.